Adams County Caucus 2018

-- Adams County Assembly is 9am Saturday March 26th at the Adams County Fairgrounds;
+- Adams County Assembly is 8:30 a.m.
+Saturday March 17th at the Adams County Fairgrounds.

 County, Congressional, & State Delegates/Alternates

-- TL Statewide Delegates - There will be 3953 delegates to the CO State Convention allocated below
+- Total Statewide Delegates —There will be 4206 delegates to the CO State Assembly.

 - Cost: Participating in Caucus is free.
 In order to cover the costs of higher assemblies/conventions, all delegates and alternates must pay the following fees, due the night of caucus.
 Failure to pay the night of caucus will disqualify delegates and alternates from serving.

-- $35 to be a Delegate to the Adams County Convention
+- $25 to be a Delegate or Alternate to the Adams County Assembly

-- $30 to qualify for the ballot to be a delegate to the Congressional District Assembly (CD4 or CD 6 or CD 7).
+- $10 to qualify for the ballot to be a delegate to the Congressional District Assembly (CD4 or CD 6 or CD 7).

 What to Bring to Caucus?